Register to get access to free programming courses with interactive exercises

 DELETE /photos/:id picture deletion.

-However, REST does not answer the questions that were asked at the beginning of the lesson.
+However, REST does not answer the questions we asked at the beginning of the lesson.
 REST is an architectural style, not a specific standard.
 For example, in the endpoints above, we saw HTTP addresses and methods, but we know nothing about what the data will be like in the requests and responses.
-So, any REST API will have some peculiarities that are unique to it, such as how errors are handled and what structure the returned data has.
+So, any REST API will have some unique peculiarities, such as how API handles errors and structures the returned data.

 There have been attempts to create a standard that adds all the missing parts to REST.
 The most successful of these is jsonapi.
 This standard describes specific data structures for different types of queries and responses.
 For example, this might be what extracting a particular photo will look like: